binkley/kotlin-magic-bus/README.md

 ### Make me a bus

-Use `hm.binkley.labs.MagicBusKt.DEFAULT_BUS` for a single-threaded bus that by default discards `ReturnedMessage` and `FailedMessage` posts.
+Use `MagicBusKt.DEFAULT_BUS` for a global single-threaded bus that by default discards `ReturnedMessage` and `FailedMessage` posts.
-`SimpleMessageBusTest` uses a bus that tracks these posts.
+`TestMagicBus` in `SimpleMagicBusTest` extends to track all posts for testing.

+**Typical programs would add handling for `ReturnedMessage` (no subscriber) and `FailedMessage` (a subscriber "blew up").**  This library does not include helpful default handlers for these cases: typical strategies include logging or business logic, both which are beyond scope of this library.

 ```kotlin
 // Track returned (no mailbox) messages, and failed (mailbox throws exception)